mate-app/mate_fhkiel_getMainNews/README.md

 * CD for deployment on push to master to dev-project and on new tag to production-project

 ## How To Use
 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node](https://nodejs.org/en/) installed on your computer.
-It is tested with Python 3.8.
 Then from your command line run:

 ```bash
 # Clone this repository